 Yes No MS-3.2 : Promote the use of green building technology or techniques that can help reduce the depletion of the City's potable water supply, as building codes permit.
 For example, promote the use of captured rainwater, graywater, or recycled water as the preferred source for non-potable water needs such as irrigation and building cooling, consistent with Building Codes or other regulations.
-Not applicable Describe how the project is consistent or why the measure is not applicable.
-[Either here as an attachment] or MS-19.4 : Require the use of recycled water wherever feasible and cost-effective to serve existing and new development.
-Not applicable Describe how the project is consistent or why the measure is not applicable.
-[Either here as an attachment] or MS-21.3 : Ensure that San José's Community Forest is comprised of species that have low water requirements and are well adapted to its Mediterranean climate.
+Not applicable X Describe how the project is consistent or why the measure is not applicable.
+[Either here or as an attachment] The proposed project would replace its exiting water connection supplied by G Company and connect to the San José Municipal Water System, and would not increase in water demand.
+MS-19.4 : Require the use of recycled water wherever feasible and cost-effective to serve existing and new development.
+Not applicable X Describe how the project is consistent or why the measure is not applicable.
+[Either here or as an attachment] The project site is not currently served by recycled water, and the proposed pr preclude its expansion or use in the future. oject do es not MS-21.3: Ensure that San José's Community Forest is comprised of species that have low water requirements and are well adapted to its Mediterranean climate.
 Select and plant diverse species to prevent monocultures that are vulnerable to pest invasions.
 Furthermore, consider the appropriate placement of tree species and their lifespan to ensure the perpetuation of the Community Forest.
-Not applicable Describe how the project is consistent or why the measure is not applicable.
-[Either here as an attachment] or MS-26.1 : As a condition of new development, require the planting and maintenance of both street trees and trees on private property to achieve a level of tree coverage in compliance with and that implements City laws, policies or guidelines.
-Not applicable Describe how the project is consistent or why the measure is not applicable.
-[Either here as an attachment] or
+X Not applicable Describe how the project is consistent or why the measure is not applicable.
+[Either here or as an attachment] Existing trees would be avoided and protected consistent with City of San José If a tree to be retained becomes damaged during construction, such that replacements, replacement would occur per City requirements. - MS-26.1 : As a condition of new development, require the planting and maintenance of both street trees and trees on private property to achieve a level of tree coverage in compliance with and that implements City laws, policies or guidelines.
+X Not applicable Describe how the project is consistent or why the measure is not applicable.
+[Either here or as an attachment] Existing trees would be avoided and protected consistent with City of San José and the protection guidelines described in the Tree Report prepared for the propect. - nents

+Yes No

 ER-8.7 : Encourage stormwater reuse for beneficial uses in existing infrastructure and future development through the installation of rain barrels, cisterns, or other water storage and reuse facilities.

+Not applicable X

-Not applicable Describe how the project is consistent or why the measure is not applicable.
+Describe how the project is consistent or why the measure is not applicable.
 [Either here or as an attachment]